09.03.20 | Advocacy and Action, Racial Justice

 - The midwives, Shiphrah and Puah, whose acts of civil disobedience saved children from Pharaoh’s decree.

-- The reluctant Moses who, accompanied by his brother Aaron, challenged power and freed the Israelites from captivity.
+- The reluctant Moses who, accompanied by his brother Aaron, challenged those in power and freed the Israelites from captivity.

 - The prophets, from Amos to Jeremiah, who publicly proclaimed timeless truths and cast a faithful vision for the community.